 I know grandmas love those tea leaves, (and so do Dave and Deb!) but it might get you kicked out of the airport or even arrested.
 You may even have to wait hours before they even clear you to leave.
 To avoid all the humiliation it might be best if you leave those tea bags at home, you can get some more when you’re travelling.

-Find some cheap flights and accommodation and enjoy your holiday.
-If you do any of these, than don't say we didn't warn you!
+If you do any of these then don't say we didn't warn you!

 Do you have any funny (or terrifying) stories that have happened to you in an airport?
 We'd love to hear!